shredthaGNAR/list-of-my-starred-repos/README.md

 * [mozilla/gecko-dev](https://github.com/mozilla/gecko-dev): Read-only Git mirror of the Mercurial gecko repositories at https://hg.mozilla.org.
 How to contribute: https://firefox-source-docs.mozilla.org/contributing/contribution_quickref.html
 * [webextension-toolbox/generator-web-extension](https://github.com/webextension-toolbox/generator-web-extension): Advanced WebExtension generator that creates everything you need to get started with cross-browser web-extension development.
 * [alfaaarex/GentleFox](https://github.com/alfaaarex/GentleFox): A Firefox theme, which features gentle curves, transparency and a minimal interface.
+* [vincens2005/GentleFox](https://github.com/vincens2005/GentleFox): A Firefox theme, which features gentle curves, transparency and a minimal interface.
 * [danielmiessler/GeoHarvest](https://github.com/danielmiessler/GeoHarvest): A simple script for translating IP addresses to GeoLocations
 * [danielmiessler/geoip](https://github.com/danielmiessler/geoip): A Ruby script that takes in IPs and returns Country, State, and City
 * [marchyman/GeoTag](https://github.com/marchyman/GeoTag): Image geo location editing for macOS Ventura (13) and later.
 Instructions and a .dmg of the current version are on the application home page.